Lido Key, Sarasota FL -- At a Glance

 What to Love About Lido Key

 - White Sand Beaches: Less crowded than Siesta Key, with a private club feel.
-The Gulf of Mexico's calm, warm water and quartz-white sand here rival any beach on Florida's Gulf Coast — with a fraction of the summer traffic that Siesta Key draws.
+The Gulf of Mexico's calm, warm water and quartz-white sand rival any beach on Florida's Gulf Coast -- with a fraction of the summer traffic that Siesta Key draws.

-- St. Armands Circle: Over 130 shops and restaurants in a walkable open-air setting — the outdoor living room of the island, accessible on foot from Mid-Lido in minutes.
+- St. Armands Circle: Over 130 shops and restaurants in a walkable open-air setting -- accessible on foot from Mid-Lido in minutes.
 One of Sarasota's most distinctive urban amenities.

-- Nature Access: Mangrove kayak tunnels at Ted Sperling Park at South Lido Beach — a magical paddling experience where manatees and dolphins are regular sightings.
+- Nature Access: Mangrove kayak tunnels at Ted Sperling Park at South Lido Beach -- manatees and dolphins are regular sightings.
 One of the best nature experiences available directly from a Florida beach island.

-- Architecture: A mix of "Sarasota School" mid-century modern design — the influential architectural movement that Lido Key helped define in the 1950s and 60s — alongside new luxury estates and high-rise condos.
+- Architecture: A mix of "Sarasota School" mid-century modern design -- the influential architectural movement Lido Key helped define in the 1950s and 60s -- alongside new luxury estates and high-rise condos.

-- The Urban Beach Advantage: Lido Key is the only Sarasota island where walkability is a genuine daily lifestyle — beach in the morning, dining and shopping in the evening, without a car.
+- The Urban Beach Advantage: The only Sarasota island where walkability is a genuine daily lifestyle -- beach in the morning, dining and shopping in the evening, without a car.

-Lido Key is a culinary destination anchored by St. Armands Circle and the beachfront dining at the Lido Beach Resort.
-The island's dining options span Gulf-view casual to destination fine dining:
+Lido Key is a culinary destination anchored by St. Armands Circle and beachfront dining at the Lido Beach Resort:

-- Drift Kitchen & Bar (Lido Beach Resort) — 180-degree Gulf of Mexico views; the best sunset dining on the island.
+- Drift Kitchen and Bar (Lido Beach Resort) -- 180-degree Gulf of Mexico views; the best sunset dining on the island.

-- Crab & Fin (St. Armands Circle) — Fresh seafood flown in daily from global sources; a St. Armands institution.
+- Crab and Fin (St. Armands Circle) -- Fresh seafood flown in daily; a St. Armands institution.

-- Tommy Bahama Restaurant (St. Armands Circle) — Island-themed happy hour and a reliable outdoor dining option with Circle atmosphere.
+- Tommy Bahama Restaurant (St. Armands Circle) -- Island-themed happy hour and reliable outdoor dining with Circle atmosphere.

 Beyond the beach, Lido Key's south end is one of the most ecologically rich accessible natural areas in Sarasota County.
-Ted Sperling Park at South Lido Beach offers the famous mangrove tunnels — a kayaking experience through a canopy of mangroves where manatees and dolphins are frequently spotted.
-The park also provides direct access to the Bay and Gulf simultaneously, making it one of the few places in Florida where you can fish, kayak, and swim in two distinct water bodies within a short walk.
+Ted Sperling Park at South Lido Beach offers the famous mangrove tunnels -- a kayaking experience where manatees and dolphins are frequently spotted.
+The park provides direct access to both the Bay and Gulf, making it one of the few places in Florida where you can fish, kayak, and swim in two distinct water bodies within a short walk.

 Where is Lido Key, Florida?

 Lido Key is a barrier island in Sarasota County, Florida, located on the Gulf of Mexico.
-It is connected to the Sarasota mainland via the John Ringling Causeway.
-The island is approximately 2 miles long and sits between St. Armands Key (where St. Armands Circle is located) to the north and the Gulf of Mexico to the west.
+It is connected to the Sarasota mainland via the John Ringling Causeway, approximately 3 miles from downtown Sarasota.
+The island is approximately 2 miles long and sits adjacent to St. Armands Key.
 The zip code is 34236.

 How far is Lido Key from downtown Sarasota?